 While working with NRB, Craig has testified numerous times in both the House and the Senate on religious freedom issues and before the Federal Communications Commission, where he advocated NRB's position on the future of media and where he presented NRB’s position regarding FCC rule changes for non-commercial broadcasters.
 Craig worked with Senate leaders, and in particular Senator Sam Brownback (R-KS), in drafting a religious freedom amendment designed to protect faith-based communicators from being wrongly prosecuted under the new federal hate crimes law.
 That amendment was part of legislation passed by Congress and signed into law by President Barack Obama.

-Hollywood producer/director Ken Wales.
-He has published nine suspense novels, his most recent, Edge of Apocalypse and Thunder of Heaven, and the upcoming Brink of Chaos as a co-author with Left Behind author Tim LaHaye.
-Mr. Parshall is a frequent speaker on issues of faith, public policy and biblical worldview, and has debated organizations like the ACLU, Americans United for Separation of Church and State, the Freedom From Religion Foundation, and the Southern Poverty Law Center as well as atheist groups.
-He has addressed a wide divergence of audiences, from legal and public policy events in the Washington, DC area, to debating movie directors in Hollywood on the role of violence in cinema.
-Mr. Parshall is a member of Who’s Who in American Law, and Who’s Who in Emerging Leaders in America.
+Craig’s work as a New York Times best-selling novelist has received critical acclaim from Publishers Weekly, numerous fiction reviews, and film insiders like Hollywood producer/director Ken Wales.
+He has published 11 suspense novels, his most recent, Mark of Evil, with co-author and Left Behind author Tim LaHaye.
+Craig is a frequent speaker on issues of faith, public policy, and biblical worldview.
+He has debated organizations including the ACLU, Americans United for Separation of Church and State, the Freedom From Religion Foundation, and the Southern Poverty Law Center, as well as atheist groups.
+He has addressed a wide divergence of venues, from legal and public policy events in the Washington, DC-area to debating movie directors in Hollywood on the role of violence in cinema.
+Craig is a member of Who’s Who in American Law and Who’s Who in Emerging Leaders in America.
 He is married to nationally-syndicated Christian radio broadcaster Janet Parshall.